AtlasKV: Augmenting LLMs with Billion-Scale Knowledge Graphs in 20GB VRAM: Methodology

 where $\text{logits}_{kg_L}$ is the KG part of the attention output, $\text{logits}_{seq}$ is the sequence part of the attention output.
 For the weights $\lambda_{kg}$ and $\lambda_{seq}$ of these two softmax results, we have

 And we also have

 where $\tilde{\rvk}^{(l)i}_{L} = \tilde{\rmW}^{(l)}_K \bm{k}^{i}_{L}$ and $\rvk^{(l)i} = \rmW^{(l)}_K \bm{k}^{i}$.
-The only learnable variables are the KG-specific query heads $\tilde{\rmW}_Q$ and KG projection heads $\tilde{\rmW}_K, \tilde{\rmW}_V$.
+The only learnable variables $ \theta$ are the KG-specific query heads $\tilde{\rmW}_Q$ and KG projection heads $\tilde{\rmW}_K, \tilde{\rmW}_V$.
+Then we optimize $\theta$ using LLMs' original auto-regressive training objective: where $L$ is the total length of the query $q$ and the answer $v$.
+And $i$ denotes the $i$-th token in the combination of $q$ and $v$. $q_{<i}$ and $v_{<i}$ are the query and answer tokens in all turns before the current prediction token $x_i$.
 It is also very intuitive that the attention output at both the prefilling process and each decoding step is a weighted combination of the KG part and the sequence part values.
 And the weights are determined dynamically according to the logits of the KG and sequence part.
 The equivalence to the rectangular attention can be proven in Appendix~\ref{append:app_equiv}.

 \textit{\textbf{Hierarchical Key-Value Pruning.}} During inference time, usually there are only a few relevant KG values needed for the query.
 And the injection of irrelevant knowledge would also introduce noise.
 So we use a hierarchical key-value pruning (HiKVP) pipeline as shown in Figure~\ref{fig:overview} to efficiently and scalably find the most relevant KGKVs for the query.
 And the attention will be computed as